lorenwel/erfnet_pytorch/train/README.md

 PyTorch code for training ERFNet model on Cityscapes.
 The code was based initially on the code from [bodokaiser/piwise](https://github.com/bodokaiser/piwise), adapted with several custom added modifications and tweaks.
 Some of them are:
 - Load cityscapes dataset
 - ERFNet model definition
-- Show IoU on each epoch during training (adapted using cityscapes scripts)
+- Calculate IoU on each epoch during training
 - Save snapshots and best model during training
 - Save additional output files useful for checking results (see below "Output files...")
 - Resume training from checkpoint (use "--resume" flag in the command)